Sarahchakouk/fifi/README.md

 loss, acc = model.evaluate(X_test, y_test, verbose=0)
 print('Test Accuracy: %.3f' % acc)

+Data sources and AI methods

+The data comes from customer transactions provided by luxury brand retailers.
+The platform uses machine learning algorithms and neural networks to analyze the data and detect suspicious patterns.

+Twitter API
+Syntax	Description
+Header	Title
+Paragraph	Text
 Challenges

-    Data Access: Gaining access to transaction data from stores and banks, as well as customer data.
-    Ethical Considerations: Ensuring data privacy and compliance with legal regulations.
+The project does not solve all aspects of money laundering and has limitations such as access to transaction data from stores and banks.
+Ethical considerations include ensuring data privacy and compliance with legal regulations.

-What's Next?
+What next?

-To advance this project, the following steps are necessary:

-    Skills: Expertise in AI, machine learning, data analytics, and cybersecurity.
-    Collaboration: Partnering with luxury brands, financial institutions, and regulatory bodies.
+To advance the project, further skills in AI, machine learning, data analytics, and cybersecurity are needed.
+Collaboration with luxury brands, financial institutions, and regulatory bodies is essential for success.
-    Research Society: Creating a research community to collaborate and develop this project further.

-Thank you,
-University of Helsinki
+Acknowledgments

+    Inspired by the University of Helsinki's Building AI course Special thanks to open-source contributors and the AI research community Sleeping Cat on Her Back by Umberto Salvagnin / CC BY 2.0